FantomeBeignet/ugiti/README.md

-# ugiti
+# UGitI

-Simple TUI for a subset of git commands, inspired from Magit
+`ugiti` is Git, wrapped in a nice UI.

+This project only aims at implementing a small subset of git (at leas for now), and is going to be heavily inspired by [Magit](https://magit.vc/).